-Piyanka Jain is President and CEO of Aryng – a consulting company focused on analytics training, consulting and recruiting.
+Piyanka Jain is the President and CEO of Aryng – an analytics consulting company focused on training, consulting and recruiting.
+Her client list includes companies like Google, Box, Here, Applied Materials, Abbott Labs, GE.
 As a highly regarded industry thought leader in analytics, she writes for publications including Forbes, Harvard Business Review, InsideHR.
-She has been a featured speaker at American Marketing Association conferences, Predictive Analytics World, Growth Hacker TV, GigaOm, Google Analytics User Conference, Modern Workplace.
-Her best selling book 'Behind Every Good Decision' is an actionable guide for business managers on data driven decision making through analytics.
-Ms. Jain has two Masters degrees with thesis involving applied mathematics and statistics.
+She has been a keynote speaker at EMC Big Data, American Marketing Association conferences, Predictive Analytics World, Growth Hacker TV, GigaOm, Google Analytics User Conference, Modern Workplace.
+Her best seller book ‘Behind Every Good Decision’ is an actionable guide for business managers on data driven decision making through business analytics.

 Dave is currently the Vice President of Exascale Systems at IBM with responsibility for IBM’s overall high performance computing strategy.
 During his tenure with IBM, Dave helped launch IBM’s Grid Computing business, and started and ran IBM’s Linux Cluster business.
 He has been recognized for his contributions to the Roadrunner program at Los Alamos National Laboratory and sits on the Advisory Committee to the National Simulation Center at the University of Tennessee at Chattanooga.
 Dave has degrees in Philosophy and Mathematics from the University of Rochester, a Masters Degree from Trinity College, and advanced study at the University of Pennsylvania in Operations Research.